 There is no native way to do two-way encryption in Drupal.
 There is also not a very standard way of performing encryption in PHP without extensions.
-There is not too much need for it, but every once in awhile there is a need to do something like store passwords in a database that you need to retrieve without a user involved, and some other various use cases (keeping secret information secret even if a database dump is lost/compromised).
-This module aims to make it easy for your module to keep data secured in an extensible way that does not inherently require any other dependencies.
+This module aims to make it easy for other modules to keep data secured in an extensible way that does not inherently require any other dependencies.

-This module is an API (Application Programming Interface) that other modules can use to encrypt data.
-It doesn't provide any user-facing features of its own (aside from an admin screen to control which keys are used).
+This module is an API that other modules can use to encrypt data.
+It doesn't provide any user-facing features of its own, aside from administration pages to manage configuration.

 // Encrypt data.